Sami-47/TodoApp/README.md

 # TodoApp
-A Todo Webapp using dotnet razor pages and MariaDB for Database storage.
+A Todo Webapp using dotnet razor pages and PostgreSql for Data storage.